rasbasnet/investment-portfolio-aws/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Local Setup

-In the project directory, you can run:
+Clone this repo
+Once you have please cd to the repo on your terminal and run the following

+### `yarn`

+Then once complete please run:

 ### `yarn start`

-Runs the app in the development mode.\
+This will run the app.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000/investment-portfolios/login](http://localhost:3000/investment-portfolios/login) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.